-- 1. Net assets per share: 2,581.88 yen

-- 2. Net income per share: 614.66 yen

-- Note: In the calculation of net assets per share, shares of the Company owned by the employee stock ownership plan are included in the deduction of treasury stock from the total number of shares issued at the end of the fiscal year.
+- 2. Net income per share: 185.2 yen - Note: In the calculation of net assets per share, shares of the Company owned by the employee stock ownership plan are included in the deduction of treasury stock from the total number of shares issued at the end of the fiscal year.